vrmeet/thexr/DO_THIS_NEXT.md

 - when skiybox is set too close to make fog reasonable, then it can clip local objects
 - render skybox behind everything (sky box has corners, don't really like it that much)

-(explore)
-- skydom (no seams), that renders behind everything

 (feature)
 - add video/cam and screen sharing

-(add primimitive feature)
-- add cylinder type

 (feature)
-- mobile movement joystick
+- mobile movement joystick, so that when people open up a world they are not stuck in one place

+-- for PROD
--- add DB on AWS
+-- add DB on AWS, so that we can have additional write connections --
---